QuickstartFriday, April 5, 2019 3:54 AM

 Video Tutorials(click on image to view):

-Watch how to make a running dinosaur from start to finish:
+An older tutorial, watch how to make a running dinosaur from start to finish:

-Watch how to make a walking fairy from start to finish:
+An older tutorial, watch how to make a walking fairy from start to finish:

 Animate a Running Fox Character

 This tutorial shows you how to very quickly animate a running Fox character in the Creature Animation Tool.
 This is done using the powerful procedural motor system of Creature in order to achieve fast, high-quality running + secondary motion.

 Watch this tutorial to learn about the most commonly used Bone Motors in Creature.
 This video is recommended for users starting out in Creature.

 The character art is by - killyoverdrive .
 Artwork is published with CC-BY-SA 3.0.

 This tutorial covers some additional Rigging Tips and Tricks for the Creature Animation Tool.
 It goes through shortcuts for the various modes ( Bone, Region and Weight ) as well as some discussion on Auto vs Manual Weighting for Bones.